mil57/Passwd-as-a-Service/README.md

 Contain the web app framework code and http routes

 ### service.py
-Contain methods for accessing, parsing, and searching the passwd/group files
+Contain functions for accessing, parsing, and searching the passwd/group files

 ### config.txt
 This file specifies the location of the passwd file and the group file